MALathon/academic-kickstart/content/home/interests.md

 +++
-# A Skills section created with the Featurette widget.
+# An Interests section created with the Featurette widget.
 widget = "featurette"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.

-title = "Skills"
+title = "Interests"
 subtitle = ""

-# Showcase personal skills or business features.
+# Showcase personal interests or business features.
 #
 # Add/remove as many `[[feature]]` blocks below as you like.
 #